oftenzhan/OftenDeck/installation_guide.md

 I etch Raspberry Pi OS Lite 32-bit onto an SD card.
 The version I am using is `2024-11-19*`.
 I chose lite because I don't want a full desktop environment; 32-bit was chosen because it uses less RAM.

 I used the `Disks` utility on Linux Mint Mate, but you should etch it using the software for your OS.

+There are several things that are important to do before we unmount the microsd card and put it into the MicroJournal.
+First (optional), we will create a new partition for backup as explained in Step 2.
+Second, we will rotate the monitor.

+We need to rotate the monitor.

 Before closing, you need to go to `/boot/cmdline.txt` and add the following to the beginning:

 ```sh
 video=HDMI-A-1:400x1280M@60,rotate=90